dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-09-20-super-quick-summary-of-qm.md

 To do this question we need the formula for the energy in terms of the free electrons position and momentum.
 Luckily that is given to us.
 Next we do the usual substitution for the electron momentum.
-Then we use rule 2 and write down the eigenvalue equation.
+Then we use Rule 2 and write down the eigenvalue equation.

 *Answer*